Welcome to the Clark University community.

 These receptions are held on the first Friday (or some Friday, not always the first) of each month of the academic year, usually from 4:30 to 6 p.m., and are meant as a time to unwind from the workweek, socialize with your colleagues, enjoy some snacks and, if you choose, have a glass of wine or beer.
 All faculty and staff (but not students, because of the alcohol — and besides, we can’t feed the whole campus!) are invited.

-You will receive email announcements in advance of each First Friday, but the First Friday dates for 2018-19 are:
+You will receive an email announcement about a week in advance of each First Friday.

 There are two email distribution lists to which faculty can post; neither of which are moderated in any way.
 Individual faculty can opt out of these lists if they choose.
 They are as follows: